jrviray/Scripts/readme.md

 Multiple scripts written in various shells as practice for a Unix and Scripting class.

-Shells: Bourne, Bash, Korn Shell, Z Shell, C Shell
+Includes: Bourne, Bash, Korn Shell, Z Shell, C Shell, Perl